-HealthUnlocked is a private company that aims to transform individual health experiences into support, insight and understanding for others.
-We do this by enabling people to share personal health experiences and information online using our site (“Our Site”).
-In turn this provides support, aids self-management, and improves interactions with professionals, with the aim of improving day-to-day health and well-being.
+HealthUnlocked Holdings Limited (“HealthUnlocked”) is a private company that aims to transform individual health experiences into support, recommendations, insight and understanding for communities of people facing similar challenges.
+We do this by enabling people to share personal health experiences and information with people with similar health conditions online using our site (“Our Site”).
+In turn this provides support, aids self-management, and improves interactions with professionals, with the aim of enhancing day-to-day health and well-being.

 At HealthUnlocked we believe in the potential of shared experiences to transform lives and uncover understanding in health.
-Because this may involve you sharing sensitive information about your health and treatment we also believe in the importance of clear and transparent privacy guidelines.
-As a user it’s important you know how we use and share your data and how you can control what happens to information you share on Our Site.
+Because this may involve you sharing sensitive information about your health, we also believe in the importance of clear and transparent privacy guidelines.
+As a user of Our Site it is important that you know how we use and share your information and how you can control what happens to information you share on Our Site.

 1. IMPORTANT INFORMATION AND WHO WE ARE

-If you are under the age of 16 then you are prohibited from creating an account and becoming a member of HealthUnlocked.
-In registering as a member you are acknowledging that you are aged 16 or above.
-If we become aware that a child under 16 has provided us with personal information, we take steps to remove such information and will delete the child’s account.
+If you are under the age of 18, you are prohibited from creating an account and being a member of HealthUnlocked.
+By registering as a member, you are representing that you are age 18 or older.
+If we become aware that a child under 18 has provided us with personal information, we take steps to remove such information and will delete the account.

-HealthUnlocked is owned and operated by Everything Unlocked Limited registered in England and Wales under company number 6596274.
-Its registered office address is: 95 Mortimer Street, London W1W 7GB United Kingdom.
+HealthUnlocked is registered in England and Wales under company number 6596274.
+Its registered office address is: 3rd Floor, 1 Ashley Road, Altrincham, Cheshire WA14 2DT, United Kingdom.

-Name or title of data protection officer: Pepa Gonzalez
+Name or title of data protection officer: Owen Brady

 Email address: email@example.com

-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues www.ico.org.uk.
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
+If you have questions, concerns or complaints please contact us directly.
+You also have the right to make a complaint at any time to the Information Commissioner’s Office (“ICO”), the UK supervisory authority for data protection issues www.ico.org.uk.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.